 Local/Residential Road Improvements

-Local or neighborhood streets are paved or repaved under the Special Assessment Ordinance No. 02-17 (PDF).
-While the County does maintain some limestone roads by grading, the County cannot afford to accept additional unpaved roads for maintenance or pave those we do maintain.
+Local or neighborhood streets are paved or repaved under the Special Assessment Ordinance No. 02-17 (PDF) Opens a New Window. .
+While the county does maintain some limestone roads by grading, the county cannot afford to accept additional unpaved roads for maintenance or pave those we do maintain.

 Paving Assessment Account